sachinsiota/Insured-Mine/README.md

 An Add-on to any Agency Management System that helps Agents with sales, engagement, analytics, and mobility.
 Insurance Agents/Support Teams utilize InsuredMine’s Agency Portal and Mobile App to manage clients & prospects, offering an omnichannel presence and last mile connectivity.

+## Prerequisite

+node and angular installed in local system.

 ## Development server

-Run `npm start` for a dev server.
+Run `npm install` to install node_modules and then `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Login Users Array